Speykious/nativefiledialog-extended/README.md

 - Automatically appending file extensions
 - Support for setting a default file name
 - Native character set (UTF-16 `wchar_t`) support on Windows
+- xdg-desktop-portal support on Linux that opens the "native" file chooser (see "Usage" section below)
 - Initialization and de-initialization of platform library decoupled from file dialog functions
 - Modern CMake build system
 - Optional C++ wrapper with `unique_ptr` auto-freeing semantics and optional parameters